 Housing Programs and Resources

-Development Services will be opening counter service to the public beginning Monday, April 12th during the following business hours:
+Development Services counter service is now open to the public during the following business hours:

 The State of California has launched the Emergency Rental Assistance Program.

 To apply for the program please visit the CA COVID-19 Rent Relief page through the Housing Is Key website, or you can call toll-free 833-430-2122.

 Commercial and residential development project permit applications and inspection requests can be submitted online and all staff members are available by phone or email.